sgerlach/mcp-get/README.md

 Both options require following the [MCP protocol specifications](https://modelcontextprotocol.io).
 Choose the option that best fits your needs:
 - Option 1 if you want full control over your package distribution
-- Option 2 if you want to avoid managing NPM deployment and package distribution
+- Option 2 if you want to avoid managing package deployment and distribution